soierr/Java-Advanced-Feb-Apr-2018/README.md

 In order to supply all db related test with connection `CreateDropDbObjectsRule` has been created Therefore, include `@Rule` to use it or there is test `Suite` might be created with every test incorporated so `@ClassRule` may be used to avoid connection creation every time a `@Test` launched.
-In that case you need to be aware that have all the needed data for tests, which might be deleted previously
+In that case you need to be aware that you have all the data needed for tests, which might be deleted previously

 `CreateDropDbObjectsRule` creates db from scratch using `sql-ddl-create.txt` located in `resource` then the sample data inserted with help of `sql-dml-sample.txt`.
 Eventually, `flowegarden-dev.db` is created.